grzeimann/TSDRP/README.md

                         The objet name for flat files (default: "FF")
 ```

+### Required Calibrations and Instrument Setup
+Calibration data required :
+-Bias
+-Flats
+-Arcs (ThAr)

+The echelle and prism setups supported by the pipeline will be filled in soon to aid users for instrumental setup.

 ### Examples
 For reductions, it’s best to process one night at a time.
 The code works within a directory structure rooted in a base folder (rootdir).
 See the example below.
 ```bash